- State Government to host roundtable to increase diversity and representation on WA councils

 The elected members will have an opportunity to share their experiences and ideas on how to support, attract and retain people with disability to stand for and participate on council.

-The roundtable, which takes place on 2 November 2022, will focus on the following topics:
+The roundtable, which takes place December 2022, will focus on the following topics:

 - attracting people with disability to run for council;